Generic stabilizers in actions of simple algebraic groups: Statement of main results

-Our main results will be given in three tables, which between them list all instances of triples and associated first quadruples where the generic stabilizer is non-trivial: Table~\ref{table: large triple and first quadruple non-TGS} concerns triples which are large, Table~\ref{table: small classical triple and first quadruple generic stab} those which are small and classical, and Table~\ref{table: small exceptional triple and first quadruple generic stab} those which are small and exceptional.
-The first few columns of each table specify the actions by listing $G$, $\lambda$, $\ell$ if the group is classical, and $p$.
-The next two columns give the generic stabilizers, denoted by $C_V$ and $C_{\G{1}(V)}$ for the triple and first quadruple respectively; the notation used for these groups is explained in the following section.
-The penultimate column of Table~\ref{table: large triple and first quadruple non-TGS} states whether or not the triple has a regular orbit; the corresponding column in Tables~\ref{table: small classical triple and first quadruple generic stab} and \ref{table: small exceptional triple and first quadruple generic stab} states whether or not the triple or first quadruple has a dense orbit (each entry consists of two words \lq yes' or \lq no', with the first relating to the triple and the second to the first quadruple).
+Our main results will be given in six tables, which between them list all instances of triples and quadruples where the generic stabilizer is non-trivial.
+Tables~\ref{table: large triple and first quadruple non-TGS}, \ref{table: small classical triple and first quadruple generic stab} and \ref{table: small exceptional triple and first quadruple generic stab} concern triples and the associated first quadruples, while Tables~\ref{table: large higher quadruple non-TGS}, \ref{table: small classical higher quadruple generic stab} and \ref{table: small exceptional higher quadruple generic stab} concern higher quadruples; within each set of three, the first concerns triples or quadruples which are large, the second those which are small and classical, and the third those which are small and exceptional.
+The first few columns of each table specify the actions by listing $G$, $\lambda$, $\ell$ in the case of classical triples or quadruples, $p$, and $k$ in the case of higher quadruples.
+The next one or two columns give the generic stabilizers, denoted $C_X$ where $X = V$ or $\Gk(V)$ as appropriate (in Table~\ref{table: small classical higher quadruple generic stab}, the cases mentioned in the statement of Theorem~\ref{thm: existence of generic stab}(ii) as having only a semi-generic stabilizer are indicated by the presence of a symbol \lq $(*)$' beside the entry); the notation used for these groups is explained in the following section.
+The penultimate column of Table~\ref{table: large triple and first quadruple non-TGS} states whether or not the large triple has a regular orbit; the corresponding column in Tables~\ref{table: small classical triple and first quadruple generic stab}, \ref{table: small exceptional triple and first quadruple generic stab}, \ref{table: small classical higher quadruple generic stab} and \ref{table: small exceptional higher quadruple generic stab} states whether or not the small triple or quadruple has a dense orbit (in Tables~\ref{table: small classical triple and first quadruple generic stab} and \ref{table: small exceptional triple and first quadruple generic stab} each entry consists of two words \lq yes' or \lq no', with the first relating to the triple and the second to the first quadruple).
 In addition, in four rows of Table~\ref{table: large triple and first quadruple non-TGS}, indicated by asterisks in the penultimate column, the dimension of the module exceeds that of the group by one, so that the triple is large but the associated first quadruple is small; we find that in each such case the first quadruple has a dense orbit (whereas of course the triple cannot).
-The final column in each of the three tables gives the reference to the Proposition in which the information provided is established; note that the existence or otherwise of a dense orbit follows immediately from comparing the codimension of the generic stabilizer to the dimension of the variety, and will not be mentioned in the statement of the Proposition concerned.
+The final column in each of the tables gives the reference to the Proposition in which the information provided is established; note that the existence or otherwise of a dense orbit follows immediately from comparing the codimension of the generic stabilizer to the dimension of the variety, and will not be mentioned in the statement of the Proposition concerned.

 Throughout this work, if a parameter \lq $q$' occurs then the characteristic $p$ is finite and $q$ is a power of $p$.